X

 Snapchat itself says that the app "lets you easily talk with friends, view Live Stories from around the world, and explore news in Discover.
 Life's more fun when you live in the moment!"

-Basically, by using the app a user can take photos, record their videos, add text and drawings to the video and then share them with their own friend base.
+Basically, by using the app a user can take photos, record their videos, add text and drawings to the video, and then share them with their own friend base.
 When an image or video is sent it is called a "Snap" and once opened, can be viewed for a pre-set time frame of 1 to 10 seconds.

 There is also a "Stories" functionality that allows the content creator to take a number of their "Snaps" and add them together to create a story that is viewable in chronological order, and which is available to view for 24 hours after posting.

-Snapchat itself hires content creators to create Snapchat stories under a variety of themes, and this is where publishers along with movie and TV creators have started to make short-form content which brands can sponsor.
+Snapchat itself hires content creators to create Snapchat stories under a variety of themes, and this is where publishers along with movie and TV creators have started to make short-form content that brands can sponsor.

 Brands too have entered the picture by creating their own shareable snaps and stories - for a somewhat hefty price.